-Stella di Lemmen is a young agricultural project, is biological and biodynamic, is viticulture on terracing and extreme slopes, is craftsmanship and love for the land, is the courage to conquer hostile pieces of land and turn them into friends, is the energy to follow your own instinct and dreams.
+Stella di Lemmen is a young agricultural project, is craftsmanship and love for the soil, is the courage to conquer hostile pieces of land and turn them into friends, is the energy to follow your own instinct and dreams.

-This business, born in 2015, arises on a little upland on the Ligurian Sea and is part and parcel of the Cinque Terre National Park.
+This project, born in 2015, arises on a little upland on the Ligurian Sea and is part and parcel of the Cinque Terre National Park.

 Works are still in progress: our primary goal is the requalification and the protection of this enchanting corner of the universe which lavishes peace and beauty at every glance.
 It also instills within us a deep respect towards nature that surrounds us and supports us always.

 We feel like passing guests in this place and we’re very honored to be its temporary keepers, knowing there will be no future if we don’t start to give value and to respect our land in every aspect.

 Wine Tour & Tasting

 COME SEE US

 Enjoy a nature experience with wine tasting and a visit to the vineyard.